Last Updated: May 22, 2026

 Disaster recovery and backup

 PVCs can be useful for disaster recovery and backup purposes by providing access to persistent storage resources that backup software can use to store backups.
 For an extra layer of protection, data from the storage infrastructure that supports the PVCs can be copied, and then later used to rebuild the PVs and PVCs in the event that the storage infrastructure fails.
+In addition, csi volume plugins can enable features such as a volume snapshot for backup and restore workflows.

 CI/CD pipelines